Skip to content

 Timer Units: Replacing cron

-systemd timers are cron's replacement, and they're better in every measurable way: they support calendar expressions, monotonic intervals, randomized delays to avoid thundering herds, and they log through journald so you can actually see what happened.
+Systemd timers are cron's replacement, and they're better in every measurable way: they support calendar expressions, monotonic intervals, randomized delays to avoid thundering herds, and they log through journald so you can actually see what happened.

 Do systemd timers replace cron?